Dinger's Aviation Pages

 The Italians had massive forces in their colonies in East Africa.
 An army of 290,000 men (371,000 after mobilisation) with medium tanks, tankettes and armoured cars, an air force of 323 aircraft with 23 bomber squadrons and 4 fighter squadrons, a naval force of 9 destroyers, 8 submarines and a squadron of torpedo boats.
 The British had a pitifully small force to oppose them, only 9,000 men in Sudan, another 9,000 in Kenya and 4,500 in British Somaliland with no armour or artillery.
 However, amongst the collection of old biplane aircraft available to the British were the three squadrons of Wellesleys (Nos 14, 47 and 223) and these were to have a profound effect on the conflict.

 The three Wellesley squadrons were concentrated in Sudan as "254 Wing".
-British concerns were centred on the Italian threat to their supply line to Egypt, so the Italian Navy base at Massawa and the associated Italian bomber bases were seen as the greatest threat.
+British concerns were centred on the Italian threat to their supply line to Egypt, so the Italian Navy base at Massawa and the associated Italian bomber bases were seen as the best targets.
 The British were meticulous in their planning to strike these and reasoned that an attack at sunset would give the best chance of success, with the aircraft flying in from the East they would be almost invisible against the twilight sky while the target would still be illuminated by the sun sinking in the West.
 Hence they delayed their strike until sunset on the second day of hostilities (11th June).
 The attack by 14 Squadron must rank as one of the most strategically successful bomber raids of any war.
 Rather than go for the obvious target of ships and aircraft, instead, they went for the fuel tanks on the edge of Otomlo airfield near the navy docks at Massawa.
 Attacking in 3 waves from only 500 feet the Wellesleys destroyed the fuel tanks and also did considerable damage to buildings and aircraft on the airfield.
 One estimate puts the quantity of fuel destroyed as high as 350,000 gallons.
 This put the Italian Navy on the back foot from the very start of the war and the need to conserve their dwindling stocks constrained their operations for the rest of the hostilities.
 All of 14 Squadron's Wellesleys returned safely from this raid, although one was delayed.
 Having lost its way in the dark it was landed on a beach where the crew spend the night before taking off and returning to base the following morning.

 Earlier on the same day, 47 Squadron struck the airfield near the Eritrean capital Asmara, losing one aircraft to anti-aircraft fire.
 The following day the third of the Wellesley squadrons, number 223, struck the Italian airfield at Gura doing extensive damage.
 This was to be the first of many raids on this important target.
 They were intercepted by Italian